Conroe Juvenile Crimes Lawyer

 - Sex crimes

-- Referral to a first offender program: Despite the name, a first offender program is not just for juveniles who have been taken into custody for the first time.
-Participation in this program may involve community service and education, counseling or other rehabilitative services.
+- First Offender Program: Participation in this program may involve community service and education, counseling or other rehabilitative services.
 If the juvenile successfully completes the program, the case is closed and will not be referred to juvenile court.

-- Deferred prosecution: If an intake officer, probation officer or other person designated by the juvenile court determines that further proceedings against a juvenile are authorized, the officer may recommend deferred prosecution, where your child may be released on specific conditions of release.
+- Deferred Prosecution: If a juvenile probation officer or other person designated by the juvenile court determines that further proceedings against a juvenile are authorized, the officer may recommend deferred prosecution.

-Experienced Juvenile Crimes Defense Lawyer on Your Side
+Experienced Conroe Juvenile Crimes Attorney on Your Side

 If the juvenile crime conviction process doesn’t sound daunting enough, you’d be shocked to know that the information above is only an overarching idea of what your child may suffer.
 Each case is unique, which requires the customized, committed legal counsel that can be found at Douglas W. Atkinson, Attorney at Law.
 As soon as you get notified by the police of your child’s arrest, contact the firm immediately so an attorney can begin working on securing your child’s well-being and freedom.

-Douglas W. Atkinson, Attorney at Law knows how emotional these charges can be.
+Douglas W. Atkinson, Attorney at Law knows how emotional juvenile crime charges can be.
 Allow the firm to take action during this sensitive time by calling (936) 681-0031.

 2nd DWI w/ Open Container Not Guilty